IvanTsymbal/prebid-server-java/extra/modules/confiant-ad-quality/README.md

   - `short-interval` - Short time interval in milliseconds after which another one attempt to connect to Redis will be executed.
   - `long-interval-attempts` - Maximum attempts with long interval value to try to reconnect to Confiant's Redis server in case any connection error happens.
 This attempts are used when short-attempts were not successful.
   - `long-interval` - Long time interval in milliseconds after which another one attempt to connect to Redis will be executed.
+- `brand-blocking-config`
+    - `config-url` - Confiant's Url to get brand and category blocking detection configuration.
+    - `state-check-interval` - Time interval in milliseconds to reload brand and category blocking detection configuration.
+    - `timeout` - Time interval in milliseconds to wait for a response of the configuration.
 - `scan-state-check-interval` - Time interval in milliseconds between periodic calls to check if scan state is enabled on the side of Redis server.
 - `bidders-to-exclude-from-scan` - List of bidders which won't be scanned by Confiant